topheryun/MAL-Score-Statistics/README.md

 # MAL-Score-Statistics
-Organizes anime scores for easy viewing of scores.
+Organizes anime scores for easy viewing of averages.